learn-co-students/hs-flatiron-swag-store-3-after-school-advanced-000/README.md

 2. Run `shotgun` in your terminal
 3. Sign up for an account
 4. Purchase some stuff

-Pair up with a partner to talk through what each piece of the application does.
+Pair up with a partner to talk through how the application works and what each line of code is doing.